Understanding Long-Term Care

 What Skilled Nursing Provides:

-Medicare covers this, but only under specific conditions.
+Here’s where Medicare does play a role, but only under specific conditions.

 Medicare Part A covers skilled nursing facility care only if: (1) the patient had a qualifying inpatient hospital stay (typically 3+ days), (2) they need daily skilled care (nursing or therapy), and (3) the SNF stay begins within 30 days of hospital discharge.